-The Core Committee would appreciate receiving any comments with respect to both the report and the newly created Committee, including the redefined Terms of Reference by no later than December 31, 2017.
+The Core Committee would appreciate receiving any comments with respect to the report and the creation of a possible Transportation Committee, by no later than December 31, 2017.

-It should be noted that comments will be shared with GPC at its Regular Public Business Meeting in February, 2018.
+Comments will be shared with GPC at its Regular Public Business meeting in February, 2018.